geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 Shape Tracker, lazy buffer, something like that.

 ##### **Geohot** [[00:33:51](https://www.youtube.com/watch?v=5XHgivHDYPg&t=2031)]
 Yeah.
 And we should delete everything.
 I also think we should start deleting.
 Like, I want to delete the.
 I want to delete the other LLM implementation.
 I want to get everything into.
 The MOE that I wrote for TinyGradApps LLM is like, it's the essence of MOE.
 If you read the one in there, it's so few lines.
 It's beautiful.
-TinyGradApps LLM now supports Llama.
+TinyGradApps LLM now supports LLaMA.
 It supports Quen, and it supports Alma.
 Quen and Quen MOE.

 ##### **Chenyu** [[00:34:28](https://www.youtube.com/watch?v=5XHgivHDYPg&t=2068)]
 Yeah.
 Yeah.

 ##### **Geohot** [[00:34:29](https://www.youtube.com/watch?v=5XHgivHDYPg&t=2069)]
-So yeah, I know we still need the Llama for some of the multi-DPU stuff, not in LLM yet.
+So yeah, I know we still need the LLaMA for some of the multi-DPU stuff, not in LLM yet.
 But I think we can delete the Alma in example, and just use TinyGradApps LLM.

 ##### **Chenyu** [[00:34:44](https://www.youtube.com/watch?v=5XHgivHDYPg&t=2084)]
 OK.